Canada's top court upholds Quebec's ban on homegrown cannabis

 The ban was first challenged by Janick Murray-Hall in 2019.
 He won in Quebec's Supreme Court, but that ruling was overturned by the province's court of appeals, bringing it to the Supreme Court of Canada.

+Quebec Justice Minister Simon Jolin-Barrette said provincial laws regulating cannabis aim to protect the health and safety of Quebeckers, especially young people.

+"We are satisfied with the judgment of the Supreme Court confirming Quebec’s full capacity to act in the matter," he said on Twitter.

-Other provinces, including British Columbia and Ontario, have intervened in the case to support Quebec, given that the issue could impact whether provincial or federal legislation is given precedent in the eyes of the court.
+Other provinces, including British Columbia and Ontario, intervened in the case to support Quebec, given that the issue could have impacted whether provincial or federal legislation is given precedent in the eyes of the court.

 (Reporting by Moira Warburton in Washington; Editing by Chizu Nomiyama)